Dieter Vieweger: "History of the Biblical World" (5 volumes)

 It presents the social and economic as well as the political and religious-historical dynamics of the region in which the Bible - as we know it today - has its origin: Not theological interests guide the presentation, but the research in the fields of archaeology, ancient history, epigraphy and iconography.
 Their contributions help to understand these epochs, as well the interpretations of the biblical writers.

 In 2022, the two following volumes on Late Antiquity (3rd-7th century; Volume IV) and on the Umayyads (7th-8th century; Volume V) were published.

-The work impressively relates the central historical events to the developments of the Christian, Jewish, Samaritan and Muslim communities.
+The work relates the central historical events to the developments of the Christian, Jewish, Samaritan and Muslim communities.
 It shows how their religious writings related to their environment, interpretation and struggle.
 In the process, it becomes clear how power politics and rival religious convictions permanently shaped a region that is still one of the most politically tense in the world today.